rikhuijzer/phd-thesis/chapters/discussion.typ

 also known as _black swan_ events @taleb2010black.
 For example, breaking a leg or suddenly deciding to quit could lead to immediate, and permanent, dropout.
 Maybe the model can predict this by finding a clue in the data, such as a poor running time or a low motivation.
-Conversely, since the data that the model sees is so limited, it is much harder to predict that everything will go right.
+Conversely, since the data that the model sees is limited, it is much harder to predict that everything will go right.

 While the results of Chapter 4 are promising, they do not provide information on how recruits respond to the high levels of physical and psychological stress during the selection period.
 Having this information could help to predict dropout more accurately.